Veraval Lighthouse: History

-Veraval, an important fishing and trade port on Gujarat’s Arabian Sea coast, initially relied on a simple wick lamp hoisted on a flag mast to guide sailors.
-In the 1860's an ordinary wick lamp used to be hoisted from a flag mast.
+Veraval, an important fishing and trade port on Gujarat's Arabian Sea coast, initially relied on a simple wick lamp hoisted on a flag mast to guide sailors.
+In the 1860s an ordinary wick lamp used to be hoisted from a flag mast.
 During the same period construction of a 14m high tower, octagonal in shape was taken up in the port premises at the root of break water.
 It was completed in 1865 when the wick lamp was shifted on to the new tower.
 In the year 1876, alterations were carried out and a 4th order optical equipment supplied by M/s.
 Chance Bros., Birmingham was installed in place of the old equipment.
 The new illuminant consisted of large diameter single wick oil burner; special mirrors were placed at the back of the apparatus for the reflection of the light.

 In February 1927 Mr D. Alan Stevenson, the lighthouse expert visited the light house and recommended for shifting of lighthouse to another site.
 In 1935 modifications in the same lighthouse were carried out and an occulting light equipment was installed in place of the fixed wick lamp.
 And a fixed Red light was also provided on the nearby Bhirria Beacon.
 In 1964–65, a new site approximately 2.5 km west of the old port was selected, and a modern 30-meter high concrete tower was constructed.
 The current lighthouse was commissioned on 1 July 1967, equipped with advanced French optics from Barbier, Bénard & Turenne and a 3.5 kW filament lamp system.

 Over time, the lighthouse underwent several technological upgrades.
 The fog signal, once a critical feature, was discontinued in 1987.
 In 1996, the light source was modernized to a 500 W halogen-based automatic Dhoomketu system, which remains operational today.
 The lower tier of the original twin-lantern design was deactivated during this update.
-In recent years, as part of India’s “Lighthouse Tourism” initiative, Veraval Lighthouse was transformed into a heritage and tourism site.
+In recent years, as part of India's “Lighthouse Tourism” initiative, Veraval Lighthouse was transformed into a heritage and tourism site.
 On 1 July 2023, it was formally opened to the public with added visitor facilities, educational exhibits, and panoramic coastal views.